Northwestern Wildcats softball: Current team

 In 2002, Kate Drohan, former assistant coach under Sharon Drysdale, assumed head coaching duties.
 Drohan brought on board associate head coach, and twin sister, Caryl Drohan.
-After 11 seasons as Northwestern's head coach, Kate Drohan's Wildcats have two Big Ten Titles, two Women's College World Series appearances (including one National Championship appearance), eight NCAA playoff appearances, 14 All-America nods, four Big Ten Freshman of the Year awards, five Big Ten Player of the Year awards, and three Big Ten Pitcher of the Year accolades.
+After 23 seasons as Northwestern's head coach, Kate Drohan's Wildcats have five Big Ten Titles (including each of the past three regular season conference crowns), three Women's College World Series appearances (including one National Championship appearance), seven NCAA Regional Championships, 17 NCAA Tournament appearances, 19 All-America nods, five Big Ten Freshman of the Year awards, six Big Ten Player of the Year awards, and five Big Ten Pitcher of the Year accolades.
+Drohan has been named Big Ten Coach of the Year six times.
 Her 2006 coaching staff- including Caryl Drohan, Tori Nyberg, and Amanda Rivera- was the Speedline/National Fastpitch Coaches Association Coaching Staff of the Year.

 Field

 On May 3, 2001, Anderson Field was renamed Sharon J. Drysdale Field in honor of her 23-year commitment as the Wildcats' head coach.
 For 1,155 games, Drysdale headed the Northwestern softball program and amassed a 640-512-3 record while sending 5 squads to the NCAA Tournament.
 Drysdale left Northwestern after the 2001 season to pursue a coaching certification program with the National Fastpitch Coaches Association (NFCA), but her legacy continues to live on at Northwestern.
 As of Fall 2007, the field is undergoing renovations that will see a new and improved bleacher seating area as well as an enclosed press box to replace the press tent of the past.